 - Places some hedgehogs like to be scratched include: their ears, chin, along the edge of their quill line or skirt, belly fur or feet.

 - Other hedgehogs may not like to be touched anywhere near its face and may be especially protective of its feet.

 When Not to Pet

-- Some hedgehogs, frankly, do not liked to be touched.
+- Some hedgehogs, frankly, do not like to be touched.

-- They may be much more comfortable getting to know you by exploring on or near you.
+- They may be much more comfortable getting to know you just from exploring on or near you.